 E. Special allowance

-A special allowance is paid with the salaries of September 2018 and September 2020 to each employee in service whose employment contract was not terminated as at 01.09 of the payment year concerned:
+A special "COVID19" allowance of EUR 500.00 gross is paid with the salaries of September 2021 to each employee in service whose employment contract was not terminated as at 01.09 of the payment year concerned.